 Acquisition-related expense includes one-time diligence, transaction-related, and integration costs.
-Acquisition-related long-term incentive compensation arises from long-term incentive plans associated with acquisitions.
+Acquisitionrelated long-term incentive compensation arises from long-term incentive plans associated with acquisitions.
 In 2023, Restructuring and related expense consisted of compensation and benefits, occupancy, contractors, professional services, and license fees related to the ACCELERATE 2025 program.
 The compensation and benefits expense included severance as well as employment costs related to services rendered between the notification and termination dates.
 See "Note 5, Restructuring" in the footnotes to the consolidated financial statements in this Annual Report for further discussion of ACCELERATE 2025.
 The remaining costs that preceded the restructuring plan were associated with professional services costs related to program design and licensing costs.
 In 2021 and 2022, Restructuring and related expense represented costs associated with the 2020 restructuring plan.
 Amortization and expense consisted of charges related to discontinued prepaid incentive programs.
 For years ended December 31, 2023 and 2022, Other non-operating loss included a \$10.4 million and \$5.6 million charge, respectively, related to the change in the TRA liability caused by a change in our blended state tax rates.
 For the year ended December 31, 2021, Other non-operating loss included the change in fair value of the embedded derivatives on the Redeemable Preferred Units.
 This change in fair value of \$36.9 million was due to the occurrence of a Realization Event in the third quarter of 2021, which is defined as a Qualified Public Offering or a Sale Transaction in the Onex Purchase Agreement.
 The loss in 2021 also included expense of \$8.6 million associated with the extinguishment of a portion of our deferred debt issuance costs on the term debt.
 Equity-based compensation reflects non-cash equity-based expense.
-IPO related expenses include general and administrative expense associated with the preparations for Sarbanes-Oxley complian
+IPO related expenses include general and administrative expense associated with the preparations for Sarbanes-Oxley compliance, tax, and accounting advisory services and compensation-related expense primarily related to the revaluation of existing equity awards at IPO as well as expense for new awards issued at IPO.